 Check the district clerk records in the county where the abuser lives.
 If the other person files a court case, you want to make sure you know about it.
 Contact a shelter for the nearest legal aid agency to get legal advice.

 Secure your residence:

-Owners-Re-key the locks.
+- Owners: Re-key the locks.
 Test window latches.
 Install a security system or buy a portable motion detector (about $25).
 Check locks on garage doors and carport entries.
 Check exterior lighting.

-You may be able to terminate your lease: Consult a lawyer about your options to get out of a lease or transfer your public housing.
+- You may be able to terminate your lease: Consult a lawyer about your options to get out of a lease or transfer your public housing.

 If you must meet your abuser in person (to exchange children, for example), meet in a neutral and public location (Wal-Mart, McDonald’s, a busy park).
 Avoid meeting at either residence.
 Take a friend.

 This article explains safety planning for people in or leaving abusive relationships.

 Sexual assault affects a victim’s safety.
 A safety plan is used to help empower a survivor and reduce the risk of future harm.